 According to the 2006 national census, the state had 3,416,959 people.

 The State can boast of one of the best universities in the country – Obafemi Awolowo University.
 The pre-eminent tertiary institution is situated in the ancient town of Ile-Ifẹ.

 Ile-Ifẹ itself is an important early centre of political and religious development as far as the Yoruba ethnic group is concerned.

-Apart from Ile-Ifẹ, other other important cities and towns in Osun State are Oke-Ila Orangun, Ilesa, Ila Orangun, Ijebu-Jesa, Ede, Iwo, Ejigbo, Modakeke, Ibokun, Ifetedo, and so on.
+Apart from Ile-Ifẹ, other important cities and towns in Osun State are Oke-Ila Orangun, Ilesa, Ipetu-Ijesa, Ila Orangun, Ijebu-Jesa, Ede, Iwo, Ejigbo, Modakeke, Ibokun, and Ifetedo among others.

 The modern Osun State was carved out of the old Oyo State in 1991.